A urinary tract infection (UTI) can occur in any part of the

 Diabetes, especially if poorly controlled, may make it more

 Loss of Estrogen

-Symptoms of UTI depend upon what part of the urinary tract is infected.
+Symptoms of UTI depend on what part of the urinary tract is

 - burning with urination

 - urine that looks like cola or tea

 - urine that has a strong odor

 Upper-tract UTIs affect the kidneys.
 These are potentially

 life threatening if bacteria move from the infected kidney into the blood.
 This